What is cholesterol?

 Lifestyle changes are the main treatment for high cholesterol in children and teens.
 These changes include:

-• Losing weight, if your child or teen is overweight or has obesity
+- Losing weight, if your child or teen is overweight or has obesity.

 If everyone in the family makes these changes, it will be easier for your child or teen to stick to them.
 It is also an opportunity to improve your health, and the health of the rest of your family.

-• Is at least 10 years old
+- Are at least 10 years old.